 - Clean the mushrooms, then cut them into little pieces (or buy them already cut).16 oz mushrooms

-- Heat a large skillet over medium heat, then heat the oil.2 tbsp vegetable oil
+- Heat a large skillet over medium heat, then heat the oil.2 tablespoon vegetable oil

 - Sautee the diced white onion, then add the minced garlic.
 Make sure the garlic doesn't burn.1 white onion, 2 cloves of garlic

-- Add the mushrooms to the sauteed onion, add the paprika powder on low heat, and cover the skillet.1 tbsp paprika powder
+- Add the mushrooms to the sauteed onion, add the paprika powder on low heat, and cover the skillet.1 tablespoon paprika powder

 - When the mushrooms softened add the chicken bouillon powder, ground black pepper, and soft to taste.
-Stir it well.1 tsp chicken bouillon powder, salt and pepper to taste
+Stir it well.1 teaspoon chicken bouillon powder, salt and pepper to taste

 - Mix the sour cream and the flour until you get a creamy consistency.
-Pour and stir the mixture into the stew.1 tsp all-purpose flour, 2 tbsp sour cream
+Pour and stir the mixture into the stew.1 teaspoon all-purpose flour, 2 tablespoon sour cream

 - If you want more stew add a little bit more water.
-Simmer until it thickens add the chopped parsley (or dill) and simmer for 3 more minutes.⅓ cup water, 1 tbsp parsley
+Simmer until it thickens add the chopped parsley (or dill) and simmer for 3 more minutes.⅓ cup water, 1 tablespoon parsley

 - Serve it hot with polenta or pasta and homemade pickles, like us, Transylavians do.
 Enjoy.